trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 for more details.

+### backup software

+Some software, like borgbackup and others, leverage inodes as one of a number of metrics to notice changes in files.
+Depending on how [inode generation is configured](config/inodecalc.md) it is possible that the same file may have different inodes one mount to another and as such interfere with the expected stability of the value.
+In such cases you may need to disable the use of the inode in the software if possible or change the [inodecalc](config/inodecalc.md) setting if possible.

+Generally speaking, in modern setups where there are many non-fully complient POSIX filesystem in use, reliance on inode to have a specific meaning is not always reasonable.
+FUSE, for instance, has no requirement that inode values need to be unique or that two files that happen to be the same underlying file have the same inode.

+### NFS clients returning ESTALE / Stale file handle

+NFS generally does not like out of band changes.
+Take a look at the section on NFS in the [remote-filesystems](remote_filesystems.md) for more details.

 ### my 32bit software has problems

 Some software have problems with 64bit inode values.
 The symptoms can include EOVERFLOW errors when trying to list files.
 You can address this by setting `inodecalc` to one of the 32bit based algos as described in the relevant section.

 ### Moving files and directories fails with Samba